rstudio/rticles/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Update NEWS.

 - [ ] Update README with a link to the newly supported journal.
-Please include your name as contributor of the template, and a full name of the journal.
-Follow the other example.
+Please add your Github username and the full name of the journal (follow other examples in the list).

 - [ ] Add a test to `tests/testit/test-formats.R`.
 We try to keep them in alphabetical order.